mzattera/predictive-powers/README.md

 import io.github.mzattera.predictivepowers.OpenAiEndpoint;
 import io.github.mzattera.predictivepowers.services.CompletionService;

-public class TestEndpoint {
+public class CompletionExample {

 	public static void main(String[] args) {

-		OpenAiEndpoint ep = OpenAiEndpoint.getInstance();
+		try (OpenAiEndpoint endpoint = new OpenAiEndpoint()) {

-		CompletionService cs = ep.getCompletionService();
+			CompletionService cs = endpoint.getCompletionService();
 			System.out.println(cs.complete("Alan Turing was").getText());

+		} // closes endpoint
 	}
 }
 ```

-Below we provide some examples of using services; for a detailed description of the functionalities provided, please refer to the library JavaDoc.
+Below we provide some [examples](#examples) about using services; for a detailed description of the functionalities provided, please refer to the library JavaDoc.

 #### Service Configuration

 OpenAi provides a rich set of parameters for each of its API calls.
-In order to access these parameters, services expose a "default request" object.
+In order to access these parameters, services typically expose a "default request" object.
-This object is used when the service calls OpenAi API.
+This object is used when the service calls the OpenAi API.
 Changing parameters on this object will affect all further calls to the API.

 For example, let's assume we want to use `courie` model for text completion: